HEASARC/heasoftpy/README.md

 Whenever a task in called, if any of the required parameters is missing, the user is prompted to enter a value.

-Note that creating a task object with `fdump_task = hsp.HSPTask('fdump')` does not actually call the task, it just initialize it.
-Only by doing `fdump_task(...)` that the task is called and parameters are queried if necessary.
+Note that creating a task object with `fdump_task = hsp.HSPTask('fdump')` does not actually call the task, it just initializes it.
+Only by doing `fdump_task(...)` is the task called and parameters are queried if necessary.

 ### 2.3 `HEASoftPy` Control Parameters